Johaney-s/StIFT/README.md

 # Stellar Isochrone Fitting Tool
-Regular user, head over to the [latest release](https://github.com/Johaney-s/StIFT/releases/latest) and download the .jar file.
+Regular user, head over to the [latest release](https://github.com/Johaney-s/StIFT/releases/latest) and download the stift.jar file.
 Explore, or read the [manual](/Manual.md).
 ## Overview
 StIFT is a tool for estimating stellar characteristics. :sun_with_face:<br />